dmlc/gluon-nlp/docs/examples/sentiment_analysis/sentiment_analysis.md

 print(net)
 ```

-In the above code, we first acquire a pre-trained model on Wikitext-2 dataset using nlp.model.get_model.
+In the above code, we first acquire a pre-trained model on the Wikitext-2 dataset using nlp.model.get_model.
 We then construct a SentimentNet object, which takes as input the embedding layer and encoder of the pre-trained model.

-As we employ the pre-trained embedding layer and encoder, we only need to initialize the output layer using net.out_layer.initialize(mx.init.Xavier(), ctx=context).
+As we employ the pre-trained embedding layer and encoder, we only need to initialize the output layer using `net.out_layer.initialize(mx.init.Xavier(), ctx=context)`.

 ## Data pipeline

 ### Load sentiment analysis dataset -- IMDB reviews

-In the labeled train/test sets, a negative review has a score <= 4
-out of 10, and a positive review has a score >= 7 out of 10.
-Thus
-reviews with more neutral ratings are not included in the train/test
+In the labeled train/test sets, out of a max score of 10, a negative review has a score of no more than 4, and a positive review has a score of no less than 7.
+Thus reviews with more neutral ratings are not included in the train/test sets.
-sets.
 We labeled a negative review whose score <= 4 as 0, and a
 positive review whose score >= 7 as 1.
 As the neural ratings are not
-included in the datasets, we can simply use 5 as our threshold.
+included in the datasets, we can use 5 as our threshold.

 ```{.python .input}
 # Dataset preprocessing